ecociel/mcp-app-python/README.md

   **“How do I actually write a OpenAI app that ChatGPT can interact with through secure MCP protocols?”**

-  …this repo gives you the shortest path to a functioning example.
+  …this repository gives you the shortest path to a functioning example.

 **Developers can use it to:**

   - Understand the entire workflow end-to-end
   - Use it as a template for real projects
   - Learn best practices through a minimal code example
   - Extend it into serious tools (file browsers, dashboards, dev tools, agents, etc.)

 **This is the fastest way to go from zero → working app with custom UI inside ChatGPT.**